actyx-contrib/ng-pond/projects/ng-pond/README.md

 Use the simple pond api in your components as with callbacks or with rxjs observables.
 This will give you the opportunity to use your fish states in the code or use `async` pipelines to build reactive and state of the art user interfaces.

+> **Note**: It is highly recommended to build applications in  *separation of concerns* [(SoC)](https://en.wikipedia.org/wiki/Separation_of_concerns).
+Using the `PondService` directly in the components makes it harder to maintain your project and write e2e and unit tests for your components.

 #### 📖 Example:

 ##### Logic: